UsmanSimple/SENTIMENT-ANALYSIS-OF-CUSTOMERS-REVIEWS/README.md

 ## SENTIMENT ANALYSIS OF CUSTOMER'S REVIEWS ON TOP FINTECH COMPANIES PRODUCTS

 ![image](sentiment.png)
-courtesy: MonkeyLearn

 ## INTRODUCTION
-<p>In every day life of the modern era, companies(technical and non-technical) and start-ups release products of different categories for consumer's benefits.
+<p>In everyday life, companies(technical and non-technical) and start-ups release products of different categories for consumer's benefits.
 Selection of one or more of these products are accompanied by the experience and feedbacks of the earlier users.
-Customer's who have already used products justify their experience by putting up a review on the internet and also leave a ratings after its usage.
-Ratings can be easily sorted and judged as a result of its ordinality, 1- very poor, 3- neutral and 5- very good on a 1-5 scale.
-But Reviews comes with sentences, positive or negative texts, which will requires thorough reading and understanding for the message to be conveyed to the developer of the products.
+Early adopters justify their experience with reviews and tweets on the social media, and also ratings.
+Ratings can be easily sorted and judged as its scaled.
+But reviews and tweets are texts, positive or negative, which will requires thorough reading for the message to be conveyed to the developer of the products.</p>

-With the advent of a branch of Artificiial Intelligence, Natural Language Processing (NLP), its tools, algorithms and its implemention has helped companies to lessen and ease the task of analyzing reviews to make meaningful judgement, corrections and updates to problem faced with their products.</p>
+<p> With the advent of a branch of Artificiial Intelligence, Natural Language Processing (NLP), its tools, algorithms and its implemention has helped companies to lessen and ease the task of analyzing the corpus to make better decisions, corrections and improved their products and servivces.</p>

-## PROBLEM STATEMENT
+## UNDERSTANDNG THE PROBLEM STATEMENT
-<p> Customer feedbacks of products and servises are necessary to help improve the business and make decision.
-Companies get a vast amount of feedbacks from their users.
-It is very tasky and tedious work to go through each reviews.
-Therefore, it will be paramount for company to build feedback management systems incorporated with models to help classify individual user's reviews, ratings and also determine the overall ratings of their product.
-This will ensure that company get complete idea on the feedback provided by their customers and put in necessary measures to attend to it whenever reviews comes in.
-This makes customer's loyality increases, make them propagate the product and services, and also increase the profit, brand, value and fame of the company.</p>
+<li>The first step in any machine learning task is understanding the problem statement, So that's what we aim to do here. </li>
+<li> FinTech (financial Technology) is catch-all term referring to software, mobile applications and other technologies created to provide and improve financial solutions to businesses and consumers, automate traditional forms of finance and guide its users to making better decisions in their finances. </li>
+<li>FinTech has had enormous impact over the years with firms doing a great job to provide big improvement in services rendered to customer. </li>
+<li>I am a big fan of FinTech, and I have seen complaints and feedbacks on social media and also reviews from Google App Playstore which depicts the experience from users of these tech services </li>.
+<li>These feedbacks and revews are essential to detect and understand customer feelings, generate insights into how companies make decision to enhance customer experience and improve their services. </li>

 ## SENTIMENT ANALYSIS
-<p> Sentiment analysis (or opinion mining) is a Natural Language Processing (NLP) technique used to determine whether a message or text is positive, negative or neutral.
+<p> Sentiment analysis (or opinion mining) is a Natural Language Processing (NLP) technique used to determine whether a text is positive, negative or neutral.
 Sentiment analysis is a textual classification tool that help businesses monitor brand and product sentiment in customer feedback, and understand customer feelings, thoughts more openly than before.
 With this technology, companies can analyze feedbacks from responses, sentiments, surveys, tweets and easily attend to their customer to better tailor their products and services to meet their needs. </p>

 ## DATASETS
-<p> The datasets used for this project is derived from reviews scraped from the Google App Playstore of the <b> Top 8 FinTech Companies in Africa </b>.
+<p> The datasets used for this project is derived from reviews scraped from the Google App Playstore of the <b> Top 8 FinTech Companies in Africa -Flutter wave,  Opay, Palm Pay, Chipper Cash, Interswitch, PiggyVest, Paga and Kuda bank. </b>.
-Since the reviews in the internet are imbalanced, the reviews data are scraped with rating 3 -Neutral making twice as much as the other ratings.
-Also, to get the important ratings and reviews the Sort order Most Relevant and NEWEST were chosen. </p>
+Since the reviews on the internet are imbalanced, the reviews data are scraped with rating 3 -Neutral make up twice as much as the other ratings.
+Also, to get the important ratings and reviews, the reviews are sorted with Most Relevant and NEWEST.</p>

-<p> The datasets consists of 20,000+ reviews balanced with ratings. </p>
+<p> The datasets consists of over 20,000 reviews balanced with ratings. </p>

 ## PROJECT OBJECTIVES
 1. Preprocess and clean reviews to prepare for visualization and model
-2. Generate visualization and make a story from the processed reviews
+2. Create visualizations and generate a story from the processed reviews
 3. Extract features from the cleaned reviews
 4. Build a Sentiment Analysis Model